Dewberry/ripple1d/docs/index.rst

-:code:`ripple1d` is a Python utility for repurposing HEC-RAS models for use in the production of Flood Inundation Maps (FIMs) and synthetic rating curves (SRCs) for use in near-real-time flood forecasting within NOAA’s National Water Model (NWM).
+:code:`ripple1d` is a Python utility for repurposing HEC-RAS models for use in the production of Flood Inundation Maps (FIMs) and synthetic rating curves (SRCs) for use in near-real-time flood forecasting within NOAA's National Water Model (NWM).